Emmett J. Conrad High School

 Emmett J. Conrad High School is a public high school located in Vickery Meadow, Dallas, Texas.
 Emmett J. Conrad High School, which covers grades 9-12, is a part of the Dallas Independent School District.
-The school serves most of Vickery Meadow and the DISD portion of Highland Meadows.
-It is named for Dallas surgeon and civic leader Emmett James Conrad.
+The school serves most of Vickery Meadow area and the DISD portion of Highland Meadows.
+It is named in honor of Dallas surgeon and civic leader Emmett James Conrad.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

 History

-The district projected that Conrad would have a higher enrollment.
+The district projected that Conrad High School would have a higher enrollment.
 But by 2012 the enrollment was lower than expected as several area apartment complexes had been razed.
-In 2015 its student body was 66% of the school's official capacity.
+In 2015, its student body was 66% of the school's official capacity.

 Features

-Built in 2006 for $42.3 million, the school was designed to hold 2,000 students.
-The 325000 sqft building features 46 core classrooms on 40 acres, including classrooms for performing arts, visual arts, media, science, and instructional technology.
-The campus has student dining areas and athletic fields.
+Built in 2006 for $42.3 million, the school was designed to accommodate 2,000 students.
+The 325000 sqft building features 46 core classrooms on 40 acres.
+It incorporates classrooms for performing arts, visual arts, media, science, and instructional technology.
+Additionally, the campus has student dining areas and athletic fields.